chrispoulter/halcyon-api/README.md

-# Halcyon API
+﻿# Halcyon Dotnet

-A .NET Core REST API project template 👷 Built with a sense of peace and tranquillity 🙏
+A .NET Core project template 👷 Built with a sense of peace and tranquillity 🙏

 ## Features